ludwigprager/opensearch-POC/README.md

 Select
 - Index Management
 - indices

-There, you see the incdices that were create by `70-ingest.sh`.
+There, you see the incdices that were created by [70-ingest.sh](./70-ingest.sh).

 # Script Properties